Hong Kong shares, yuan battered by plunging property stocks - Up News Info

 He said the declines were due to growing risks of defaults at Chinese property developers and concerns that Beijing’s “common prosperity” agenda would also include Hong Kong real estate names, though he said the latter was likely an overreaction.

-Beijing has ordered Hong Kong’s powerful property tycoons to do more to help solve the financial hub’s potentially destabilizing housing shortage, Reuters reported last week.
+Beijing has told Hong Kong’s powerful property tycoons to do more to help solve the financial hub’s potentially destabilizing housing shortage, Reuters reported last week.

-Evergrande was once again one of the largest fallers, with shares dropping 17% to a fresh 11-year low.
-They have fallen more than 85% so far this year.
+Evergrande was once again one of the largest decliners, closing down 10.2% having dropped as much as 19% at one point to a fresh 11-year low.
+The stock has fallen more than 85% so far this year.

 The developer has been scrambling to raise funds to pay its many lenders, suppliers and investors, with regulators warning that its $305 billion of liabilities could spark broader risks to the country’s financial system if not stabilized.